tmaybe/After-Effects-Export-Scripts/README.md

 1. Select a layer with an animated mask on it.
 2. Open the script by selecting File -> Scripts -> Run Script File... and selecting the script.

-A file called test.txt will be created in the same directory as the script with the position information.
+A file for each mask will be created in the same directory as the script with the position information.

 _KNOWN BUGS_